MicrosoftDocs/azure-dev-docs/articles/ai/introduction-build-generative-ai-solutions.md

 # Introduction to building generative AI solutions for developers

 Generative AI, enabled by Large Language Models (LLMs), opens exciting new possibilities for software developers and organizations.
-Services like Azure OpenAI democratize AI development by offering easy-to-use APIs, allowing developers of any skill level to integrate advanced AI functionality into their applications without needing specialized knowledge or requiring organizations to invest in additional hardware.
+Services like Azure OpenAI democratize AI development by offering easy-to-use APIs, allowing developers of any skill level to integrate advanced AI functionality into their applications without needing specialized knowledge or requiring organizations to invest in  hardware.

-As an application developer, you may struggle to understand what role you can play and where you fit in.
-For example, perhaps you are wondering at what level in the "AI stack" should you focus your learning?
-Or you may wonder what you are capable of building given the existing technologies?
+As an application developer, you might struggle to understand what role you can play and where you fit in.
+For example, perhaps you're wondering at what level in the "AI stack" should you focus your learning?
+Or you might wonder what you are capable of building given the existing technologies?

-To answer these questions, it's important that you first develop a mental model that maps how all the new terminology and technologies fit into what you already understand so that you can design and build generative AI features into your applications.
+To answer these questions, it's important that you first develop a mental model that maps how all the new terminology and technologies fit into what you already understand.
+Developing a mental model helps you design and build generative AI features into your applications.
 To that end, the purpose of this series of articles is to show you how your current software development experience applies to generative AI.
 The articles also provide a level-set on keywords and concepts as you begin developing your first generative AI solutions.

 ## What do business hope to achieve with generative AI?

 To understand how your current software development experience applies to generative AI, it's important to start by understanding how businesses intend to benefit from it.

 Businesses view generative AI as a means to improve customer engagement, increase operational efficiency, and enhance problem-solving and creativity.
 Integrating generative AI into existing systems opens opportunities for businesses to enhance their software ecosystems.
-It can complement traditional software functionalities with advanced AI capabilities, such as personalized recommendations for users or an intelligent agent that can answer organization or product specific questions, thereby enriching the overall software experience.
+It can complement traditional software functionalities with advanced AI capabilities, such as personalized recommendations for users or an intelligent agent that can answer organization or product specific questions.

 Here are a few common scenarios where generative AI can help businesses: